 - Online lender with more than 1,200 storefront locations

-- Same-day funding if approved before 10:30 ET on a business day
+- Same-day funding if approved before 10:30 ET on a business day; otherwise next business day

 - No prepayment penalty

 - The annual percentage rate varies based on the loan amount, terms, state, and borrower’s credit score (example: 6-month loan for $1,400 in Missouri has an APR of 267.76% for a total of $2,672.43)

 - Average 4.8 out of 5 stars with over 56,000 reviews on Trustpilot